Information causality as a tool for bounding the set of quantum correlations: Quantum Bell inequalities implied by the IC principle in the scenario

-The derivation for the case of $nndd$, that is for $n$ measurement settings and $d$ outcomes for both parties will closely follow the previous two examples.
+The derivation of this result follows closely the derivations of Result~\ref{res:app_nn22} and Result~\ref{res:d2dd}.
 The input dits $a_0,\dots, a_{n-1}$ are again assumed to be independent and uniformly distributed.
-We consider a general protocol:
+We consider a family of protocols,

-and we choose to use the clock channel again.
-Now for two random variables $a,b$ such that $a$ is uniformly distributed and $d$ is the internal dimension of the variables, their mutual information satisfies

-where $b=a\oplus e$.
-We begin by introducing the global error $E$ to be random variable such that $g=a_i\oplus E$.
-Thus using the above inequality and the channel capacity from \eqref{eq:clockcap}, we have the IC statement expressed as,